 The stallion screamed in surprise as it rose up on its hind legs.
-She had been unprepared for the sudden stop, and screamed as she fell.
-She landed on the ground and coughed as the wind was knocked out of her.
-She lay on her back, allowing the rain fall on her.
-She didn't care, nor did she move, even after she caught her breath.
-She felt so useless.
-Yeah, she could change into an animal, but that was it.
-She always felt drained after she changed back.
+She had been unprepared for the sudden stop, and screamed as she fell, landing on the ground with a hard thud.
+She coughed as the wind was knocked out of her.
+The rain continued to pour, landing on her body, but she didn't move as she tried to catch her breath.
+She felt useless, she was useless.
+Sure, she could change into an animal, but what good was that really?

 Her horse!
-She quickly sat up and looked around, but it was nowhere in sight.
-She stood up and winced in pain.
+Rising up, she looked around but it was nowhere in sight.
+Damn.
+She winced in pain as she slowly got to her feet.
 Her body felt bruised, but she was sure nothing was broken.
 She started to move in the direction of her home when she heard someone approach.

 "Leave me alone," Myrina hissed as she turned and faced them.
-She wasn't going to keep her back to them.
-Inwardly, she looked for the bear.
+She wasn't going to turn her back on them.
+Rage filled her as she inwardly searched for her bear form.
 "I have no time for you."
-Her body shook in fear and rage, but she pretended that it was from the cold wind.

-"Did you hear that, boys?" the leader asked as he walked toward her.
+"Did you hear that, boys?" the leader asked as he took a step toward her.
 "She got no time for us."
 His smile widened, and her eyes narrowed as she took a step back.

 Where was it?

 "Let's make time," one of the men behind the leader said as he giggled.